hafdon/scrape-definitions-teanglann-openai/instructions.md

    - Place any remaining parts of speech under `"other_definitions"`.

 5. **Format the JSON Object**:
-   - Use the following structure:
+   - Use the following structure (Do not include the backticks or the word `json`)
      ```json
      {
        "word": "<WORD>",